kdlovett/keith-website/_posts/journal/2017-02-12-german_words.md

 * Es kommt darauf an... - It depends on...
-  Es kommt auf deiner Personönlichkeit an. - It depends on your personality.
+  (Es kommt auf deiner Personönlichkeit an. - It depends on your personality.)

 * Am meisten... - the most...
 (A superlative...
 Think "am besten.")

+* schütteln... - to shake (Er schüttelte meine Hand. - He shook my hand.)